 III.
-LDAS interfaces to wrapperAPI
+LDAS interface requirements to the wrapperAPI

-A. Initiation
+A. Initialization

 1. The LDAS mpiAPI will initiate the wrapperAPI as a stand-alone executable using the mpirun command script.
 The mpiAPI will be responsible for constructing all command line arguments to the wrapperAPI, this includes options for mpirun as well as options for wrapperAPI.